scrapnode/blog.scrapnode.com/_startup/2022-04-10-starter-pack.md

 ## Container engine

 Both [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [Podman](https://podman.io/) is fine.
-But I had been using Docker Desktop for more than 6 years so that why I will recommend it to my team.
+But I has been using Docker Desktop for more than 6 years so that why I will recommend it to my team.

 ## VIM